Veneers help to create a healthy looking smile

 Porcelain veneers are made from tooth-coloured porcelain shells.
-Each individual shell is carefully bonded to the surface of the natural tooth creating a thin cover-up solution.
-Veneers are a conservative treatment requiring little treatment time and are often used as an alternative to dental crowns when the underlying tooth is strong and healthy.
-Veneers cover up chipped, discoloured, slightly misaligned or misshapen teeth, and create a healthy-looking smile.
+Each individual shell is carefully bonded to the front surface of the natural tooth, creating an ultra thin cover-up solution which is not noticeable on the tooth surface.
+Veneers are a conservative form of dental work, requiring little treatment time and are often used as an alternative to dental crowns or other treatments such as amalgam fillings when the underlying tooth is strong and healthy.

 You may need veneers for a number of reasons.
 These are some of the issues you may have that would constitute dental veneers:

 - Malformed teeth that are broken, chipped, or severely worn down.

 - Teeth with large gaps in between them.

 - Discoloured teeth, crooked teeth, or those with mismatched size, shape or colour.

 We recommend that before proceeding, you should seek a second opinion from an appropriately qualified health practitioner to ensure that veneers are the right course of cosmetic dentistry treatment for your smile makeover.
 At Crookes & Jenkins Dental, our caring and friendly team are able to do this for you.

 Dental veneers require the same amount of dental care as looking after your natural teeth.
 Dental veneers should be brushed and flossed every day, and it is recommended to keep a diet that is tooth friendly.